nordic-institute/X-Road/doc/Architecture/spec-al_x-road_audit_log_events.md

 Audit log event `JSON` contains these additional elements:

+* ipaddress
+  * the IP address of the user
 * auth
   * authentication type used for this API call
     * possible values: